ReaNAiveD/mdanceio/README.md

 ## Future Plan

 - The core functionality has not yet completed.
 We will cover all MikuMikuDance features in the future.
 - I'm interested in supporting `mdanceio` in an AR/VR environment.
-We will extract SDK for ARcore usage and provide a demo.
+We will extract SDK for AR usage and provide a demo.
 - Provide an architecture that supports cloud rendering will.
 - Provide support for MME or similar technologies.